Lymphoma-Hodgkin lymphoma-Causes-Symptoms-Diagnosis-Staging-Allopathic and Homeopathic Treatment-Dr Qaisar AhmedDr Qaisar Ahmed MD, DHMS.

 Non-Hodgkin lymphoma is classified into more than 60 different subtypes.
 Doctors classify the non-Hodgkin lymphoma subtypes into categories that describe how rapidly or slowly the disease is progressing:

-• Aggressive (fast-growing) NHL.
+• Aggressive NHL.

 • Indolent (slow growing) NHL.

-Symptoms of non-Hodgkin lymphoma
+Symptoms of Non-Hodgkin lymphoma

 Occasionally, the disease starts in a site other than the lymph nodes, such as a bone, a lung, the gastrointestinal tract or the skin.
 In these circumstances, symptoms are associated with that specific site.